AzuraCast/AzuraCast/Readme.md

 ##### Docker Installation

-* Any host running Docker Engine and Docker Compose 1.10.0 or higher
+* Any host capable of running the latest Docker Engine and Docker Compose (included in installer)

 ##### Traditional Installation